TAX SALE PROPERTY

 Notices of the intent to sell properties on the courthouse steps are mailed to the last property owners on record with Jackson County and other interested parties such as escrow companies with deeds of trust.
 A notice of the sale and a legal description of the properties to be offered are published in a local newspaper for four consecutive weeks prior to sale.
 A scheduled sale parcel will appear in the paper for four weeks even though a property owner may have paid the delinquent tax after the first week of publication.

 The Jackson County Circuit Court Administrator generally conducts two delinquent tax sales each year, one at each of the Courthouses.
 These sales will be in an auction format and all prospective bidders must pre-register at least 10 days before the scheduled auction.
-In order to become a bidder, the registration form must be submitted to the Unit of Service & Judgment Enforcement (1305 Locust, Kansas City, MO 64106, 816-881-3095) 10 days prior to the sale.
+In order to become a bidder, the registration form must be submitted to the Department of Civil Process (1305 Locust, Kansas City, MO 64106, 816-881-3095) 10 days prior to the sale.
+Download the registration form and related notice.

 Any bidder at auction shall be responsible for and shall be presumed to have performed all research necessary for any properties on which they intend to bid.
 Such research may include but not be limited to, a determination of whether the property contains a building which has been deemed a dangerous building or has other taxes or judgments due.
 The purchaser is responsible for any additional taxes that are owed against the property that are not included in the judgment, as well as any other taxes owed to a city or other governmental unit which may not have been made a part of the County’s records or other legal proceedings, such as mechanic’s liens & Federal liens.
 Bidders are advised to bring ample cash or certified funds payable to the Court Administrator to buy their researched property.
 Personal checks, business checks, and lines of credit will not be accepted.
 Successful bidders will not receive the deed to the property until the Circuit Court holds a confirmation hearing to make sure that no properties were sold for substantially less than their true value as determined by a professional appraiser.